XVTSolutions/ecs-dns-updater/README.md

 Create an IAM role for use by `ecs-dns-updater` using the IAM policy defined in iam/ecs-dns-updater-policy.json and the trust policy defined in iam/ecs-task-trust-policy.json.
+If you are likely to have multiple tasks requiring various further permissions, create a managed policy and then attach that to the required roles.

 The policy is fairly simple, it needs to be able to look up information about the container, the underlying instance and the host and zone information from route53.

 ## Creating a service that updates DNS

+### Create the task definition

 The container definitions for a service using ecs-dns-updater would look a little like: